 Alternatives to celebrating Valentine’s Day

-Celebrating Valentine’s Day isn’t compulsory.
-Some people may not have anyone to celebrate with, and some may choose not to participate.
-Why not be your own Valentine and treat yourself to a gift or trip away?
-Or, consider making a donation to help those less fortunate on this day.
+Celebrating Valentine’s Day isn’t a one-size-fits-all situation.
+If you’re single, you can get together with friends and commemorate your love for each other.
+Or, why not be your own Valentine and treat yourself to a gift or trip away?
+You may also want to consider making a donation to help those less fortunate on this day.